Answers to some of the most common Normandy touring questions

 Can you tour Normandy on your own?

 If you are driving a car, you can certainly visit the local museums and drive the coastline.
-If you just arrive via train at Caen or Bayeux station, you’ll want to join a tour or rent a car since you are at least 20 miles from any actual D-Day landing site.
+If arrive via train at Caen or Bayeux station, you’ll want to join a tour or rent a car since you are at least 20 miles from any actual D-Day landing site.

 How many days are needed to visit Normandy?